 Next, pick up the phone.
 Just like any other creditor, the IRS would like to hear from you directly.
 You can call them at 1-800-829-1040 to discuss a payment plan that will work for you.
 If you have filed your tax return on time and owe less than $50,000 total including penalties and interest, you can file an Online Payment Agreement Application.
 In some instances, the IRS will waive the penalties associated with overdue tax payments although they are not able to waive the interest that will accumulate on late taxes.

-While the IRS is willing to allow you to pay off your tax debt over time, they do point out that it is to your advantage to get this obligation cleared up as soon as possible — even if that means borrowing the money.
-The reason is that their combination of interest and penalties is likely to be more expensive than the interest you’d pay on a credit card or other loan.
+While the IRS is willing to allow you to pay off your tax debt over time, they do point out that it is to your advantage to get this obligation cleared up as soon as possible.
+Even if that means borrowing the money, you’ll be better off.
+That’s because the interest and penalties they’d charge is likely to be more expensive than the interest you’d pay on a credit card or other loan.
 You can try an online loan company such as Upstart, which usually has a lower interest rate than an online loan.

 Tax settlement firms advertise the ability to persuade the IRS to accept less than you owe.
 This process is called an “offer in compromise.”
 The individual taxpayer can initiate this process as well.
 It’s important to know that the IRS grants fewer than 10 percent of such settlement requests.

 Whichever route you decide to take, you will need to square things up with the IRS.
 The government has the power to seize assets and garnish wages.
 If you deliberately misrepresented your income, you may suffer criminal penalties as well.
 Work out your payments and you can still enjoy a pleasant post-tax-audit life.